 - The second image shows the completed concept map with child nodes and sibling nodes.

-- When you discuss concepts, you can notice that sometimes concepts are connected, and you want to link them to study in detail.
+- When you discuss the concepts, you can notice that sometimes concepts are related, but not in a parent-child-sibling relationship and you want to link them to study in detail.
 For doing this you can add a graphical link (an arrow) to connect two nodes.
-To do this select two nodes, then go to Menu Bar and choose EDIT > CONNECT option.
+To do this select two nodes, then go to Menu Bar and choose "Edit --> Connect" option.
 Then you can see graphical link which is connected to two nodes.
 You can click on the arrow and move it around.

 - By right clicking on graphical link(connector) you will get the window as shown in second image.
 In that you can change connector color, shape, size and direction.
 You can also add or remove the source node label, middle node label, target node label.